 Chemical management and Electrolux Restricted Materials List

-In 2018, we continued the global roll out of our Eco@web tool.
-We focused on the Asia-Pacific region, the Home Care & Small Domestic Appliances product category, as well as the Professional Food Service category where we completed implementation of the tool.
-We will continue to work toward completing the global implementation and to cover a larger supply base in the areas where the system has already been installed.
+In 2019, we continued the global roll out of our Eco@web tool.
+We completed the implementation of the tool in the Asia-Pacific, Egypt and Europe - including in two recently acquired cooker hood factories.
+We will continue to work toward completing the global implementation and to cover a larger supply base in the areas where Eco@web has already been installed.

 Phase-out of high-impact greenhouse gases.

-At Electrolux Australia, as well as in countries in Asia, the phase-out of HFCs in refrigerators was completed ahead of legislation, and we are in the process of doing the same in other markets.
-We have made significant investments in the US to move to hydrocarbon refrigerants, which have less climate impact than HFCs.
-For example, a large manufacturing site in the US has already replaced the HFC blowing agent with cyclopentane, and other North American operations will follow suit by 2020.
+We have made significant investments in the U.S. to move to hydrocarbon refrigerants.
+For example, a large manufacturing site in the U.S. has already replaced a HFC blowing agent with cyclopentane, and other North American operations will follow suit.

-Following several years of advocacy in the US, spearheaded by Electrolux and the North American industry organization AHAM, US safety standards were revised in 2018 to allow producers of consumer refrigerators and freezers to transition away from HFCs to more eco-friendly hydrocarbon refrigerants.
-This is a clear example of how we work together with key stakeholders to overcome challenges and influence legislation for the better.
+Following several years of advocacy in the U.S., spearheaded by Electrolux and the North American industry organization AHAM, U.S. safety standards were revised in 2018 to allow producers of consumer refrigerators and freezers to transition away from HFCs to more eco-friendly hydrocarbon refrigerants.
+This has enabled the development of new energy efficient products in the 'cold products' category that are part of new automated production processes.

 Additional effort is required